-- 4. The following definitions apply for the purposes of this Claim: - (a) "Aboriginal(s)", "Aboriginal Person(s)" or "Aboriginal Child(ren)" means a person or persons whose rights are recognized and affirmed by the Constitution Act, 1982, s.
-35;

-- (b) "Aboriginal Right(s)" means any or all of the aboriginal and treaty rights recognized and affirmed by the Constitution Act, 1982, s.
+- 2. The following definitions apply for the purposes of this Claim: - (a) "Aboriginal(s)", "Aboriginal Person(s)" or "Aboriginal Child(ren)" means a person or persons whose rights are recognized and affirmed by the Constitution Act, 1982, s.
+35; - (b) "Aboriginal Right(s)" means any or all of the aboriginal and treaty rights recognized and affirmed by the Constitution Act, 1982, s.
 35; - (c) "Act" means the Indian Act, R.S.C.
 1985, c.
-I-5 and its predecessors as have been amended from time to time; - (d) "Agents" means the servants, contractors, agents, officers and employees of Canada and the operators, managers, administrators and teachers and staff of each of the Residential Schools; - (e) "Agreement" means the Indian Residential Schools Settlement Agreement dated May 10, 2006 entered into by Canada to settle claims relating to Residential Schools as approved in the orders granted in various jurisdictions across Canada; - (f) "Band Class" means the Tk'emlúps te Secwépemc Indian Band and the shíshálh band and any other Aboriginal Indian Band(s) which: - (i) has or had some members who are or were members of the Survivor Class, or in whose community a Residential School is located; and - (ii) is specifically added to this claim with one or more specifically identified Residential Schools. - (g) "Canada" means the Defendant, Her Majesty the Queen in right of Canada as represented by the Attorney General of Canada; - (h) "Class" or "Class members" means all members of the Survivor Class, Descendant Class and Band Class as defined herein: - (i) "Class Period" means 1920 to 19791997; - (j) "Cultural, Linguistic and Social Damage" means the damage or harm caused by the creation and implementation of Residential Schools and Residential Schools Policy to the educational, governmental, economic, cultural, linguistic, spiritual and social customs, practices and way of life, traditional governance structures, as well as to the community and individual security and wellbeing, of Aboriginal Persons; - (k) "Descendant Class" means the first generation of all persons who are descended from Survivor Class members or persons who were legally or traditionally adopted by a Survivor Class Member or their spouse; - (l) "Identified Residential School(s)" means the KIRS or the SIRS or any other Residential School-specifically identified by a member of the Band Class; - (m) "KIRS" means the Kamloops Indian Residential School; - (n) "Residential Schools" means all Indian Residential Schools recognized under the Agreement;
+I-5 and its predecessors as have been amended from time to time; - (d) "Agents" means the servants, contractors, agents, officers and employees of Canada and the operators, managers, administrators and teachers and staff of each of the Residential Schools; - (e) "Agreement" means the Indian Residential Schools Settlement Agreement dated May 10, 2006 entered into by Canada to settle claims relating to Residential Schools as approved in the orders granted in various jurisdictions across Canada; - (f) "Class" means the Tk'emlúps te Secwépemc Indian Band and the shíshálh band and any other Aboriginal Indian Band(s) which: - (i) has or had some members who are or were Survivors, or in whose community a Residential School is located; and - (ii) is specifically added to this claim with one or more specifically identified Residential Schools. - (g) "Canada" means the Defendant, Her Majesty the Queen in right of Canada as represented by the Attorney General of Canada; - (h) "Class Period" means 1920 to 1997; - (i) "Cultural, Linguistic and Social Damage" means the damage or harm caused by the creation and implementation of Residential Schools and Residential Schools Policy to the educational, governmental, economic, cultural, linguistic, spiritual and social

-- (o) "Residential Schools Policy" means the policy of Canada with respect to the implementation of Indian Residential Schools; - (p) "SIRS" means the Sechelt Indian Residential School; - (q) "Survivor Class" means all Aboriginal persons who attended as a student or for educational purposes for any period at an Identified Residential School, during the Class Period excluding, for any individual class member, such periods of time for which that class member received compensation by way of the Common Experience Payment under the Indian Residential Schools Settlement Agreement.
+- customs, practices and way of life, traditional governance structures, as well as to the community and individual security and wellbeing, of Aboriginal Persons; - (j) "Identified Residential School(s)" means the KIRS or the SIRS Residential School; - (k) "KIRS" means the Kamloops Indian Residential School; - (l) "Residential Schools" means all Indian Residential Schools recognized under the Agreement; - (m) "Residential Schools Policy" means the policy of Canada with respect to the implementation of Indian Residential Schools; - (n) "SIRS" means the Sechelt Indian Residential School; - (o) "Survivors" means all Aboriginal persons who attended as a student or for educational purposes for any period at a Residential School, during the Class Period excluding, for any individual class member, such periods of time for which that class member received compensation by way of the Common Experience Payment under the Indian Residential Schools Settlement Agreement.
+For greater clarity, Survivors are all those who were members of the formerly certified Survivor Class in this proceeding, whose claims were settled on terms set out in the Settlement Agreement signed on [DATE], and approved by the Federal Court on [DATE].